 |Central Bank Govenor||Ernest Addison|

 Click on a thumbnail below to read the relevant PESA Editorial regarding Ghana.

-Click on a thumbnail below to view the latest PESA public engagements on issues relating to Ghana.
+Click on a thumbnail below to view the latest PESA Policy Dialogues on issues relating to Ghana.

 Ghana is located along the Gulf of Guinea in the West Africa region.
 Ghana is bordered by the Ivory Coast in the west, Burkina Faso in the north, Togo in the east and the Gulf of Guinea and Atlantic Ocean in the south.
 Ghana’s terrain is dominated by grasslands mixed with south coastal shrublands and forests, with forest extending northward from the south-west coast of Ghana and eastward for a maximum of about 270 kilometres.
 The Kingdom of Ashanti or the southern part of Ghana is a primary location for mining of industrial minerals and timber.